Disentangling Similarity and Relatedness in Topic Models: Reproducibility

-GloVe~\cite{pennington2014glove} achieves the strongest overall performance across all three protocols, with particularly strong external generalization (mean Tx/Thm Spearman 0.488 vs.\ 0.450 for the next-best BERT-derived embeddings).
-Replacing the engineered interaction features with raw concatenation $[\mathbf{e}_1;\mathbf{e}_2]$ collapses external relatedness to near zero ($-0.006$), confirming that interaction features are essential for out-of-domain generalization.
-Disabling the 8-dimensional WordNet feature vector degrades all protocols, with the largest drop on external similarity ($-0.225$).
-Finally, the cross-attention hybrid underperforms the MLP reference across all protocols, supporting the MLP design as both stronger and simpler.
+\paragraph{Other design choices.} Table~\ref{tab:ablation_all} ablates the remaining axes.
+Replacing the engineered interaction features with raw concatenation $[\mathbf{e}_1;\mathbf{e}_2]$ collapses external relatedness to near zero, confirming that interaction features are essential for out-of-domain generalization.
+Disabling the 8-dimensional WordNet feature vector degrades every protocol by a few points, with the drop concentrated on external similarity ($.582\!\to\!.496$) while external relatedness is essentially unaffected---consistent with WordNet contributing taxonomic structure that is hardest to recover from distributional embeddings alone.
+The cross-attention hybrid underperforms the MLP reference, supporting the MLP design as both stronger and simpler.